shanjcu/web-framework/docs/jcu/application-theming.md

 If you're just looking to include a release version of the JCU Web Framework in your app or pages, use our Content Distribution Network (CDN)-hosted resources and avoid needing to download anything.
 This approach involves placing suitable HTML tags into your page and that's it.
+If you want to use resources like images and logos from the CDN, you can do that as well just by linking to appropriate resource.

 <a class="btn btn-outline-primary" href="{{ site.baseurl
 }}/jcu/download/#cdn-hosted-resources">Learn how to use our CDN</a>